JRavi2/sorting-visualizer/README.md

 ## Demo

-You can either visit the live website at : [Sorting Visualizer](https://r-sv.netlify.app/), or you can clone this repository and open `index.html` using your preferred browser.
+You can either visit the live website [here](https://r-sv.netlify.app/), or you can clone this repository and open `index.html` using your preferred browser.

 *Note - The webpage has only been tested on Mozilla Firefox and Google Chrome*